junlinp/data_collections/README.md

 1. Open the Web UI at http://localhost:5002
 2. Enter a URL to crawl
-3. Set crawl depth and other options
-4. Click "Start Crawl"
+3. Click "Start Crawl"
-5. Monitor progress in real-time
+4. Monitor progress in real-time

 ### Generating Summaries